CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The skill provides highly actionable, executable React code examples covering a broad range of topics, but suffers severely from verbosity and lack of progressive disclosure.
-Significant duplication (Button tests, hook tests appear twice) wastes tokens, and many sections cover standard React patterns Claude already knows.
-The content would benefit enormously from being split into focused reference files with a concise overview in SKILL.md.
+The skill provides highly actionable, executable React code examples across many domains, and the test-first workflow section is well-structured with clear validation steps.
+However, it is severely bloated — it covers too many topics in a single file with significant duplication (Button tests appear twice, hook tests appear twice), and it explains many standard React patterns that Claude already knows (routing, CSS modules, memoization).
+The content would benefit greatly from splitting into focused reference files with a concise overview in SKILL.md.

 Suggestions

-Split into separate reference files (e.g., TESTING.md, STATE.md, FORMS.md, ROUTING.md) and reduce SKILL.md to a concise overview with links to each.
+Split the monolithic content into separate reference files (e.g., TESTING.md, STATE.md, FORMS.md, ROUTING.md, PERFORMANCE.md) and keep SKILL.md as a concise overview with links to each.

 DimensionReasoningScore